Installation

 Options:

--b, --boot <BOOT> boot image path, if not specified, will try to find the boot image automatically
+-b, --boot <BOOT> Boot image path.
+If not specified, it will try to find the boot image automatically

--k, --kernel <KERNEL> kernel image path to replace
+-k, --kernel <KERNEL> Kernel image path to be replaced

--m, --module <MODULE> LKM module path to replace, if not specified, will use the builtin one
+-m, --module <MODULE> LKM module path to be replaced.
+If not specified, the built-in module will be used

 -i, --init <INIT> init to be replaced

--u, --ota will use another slot when boot image is not specified
+-u, --ota Will use another slot if the boot image is not specified

 -f, --flash Flash it to boot partition after patch

--o, --out <OUT> output path, if not specified, will use current directory
+-o, --out <OUT> Output path.
+If not specified, the current directory will be used

---magiskboot <MAGISKBOOT> magiskboot path, if not specified, will use builtin one
+--magiskboot <MAGISKBOOT> magiskboot path.
+If not specified, the built-in version will be used

 -h, --help Print help